7 Signs Your Relationship Isn’t Marriage Material

 #1 Big differences in levels of spiritual maturity or passion for the Lord

-While we all bring major deficits to the table, when you look at your lives as a whole there should be a pretty good spiritual equivalence between you.
-If there isn’t, your ability to showcase the gospel will be greatly compromised.
+While we all bring major deficits to the table, when you look at your lives as a whole, there should be a pretty good spiritual equivalence between you.
+If there is a huge difference in spiritual maturity, your ability to showcase the gospel will be greatly compromised.
 After all, that’s what marriage is all about.
 (You won’t be truly fulfilled, either.)

-#2 One person won’t submit to Christ in some area of life
+#2 A refusal to submit to Christ in some area of life

-#3 One person excuses major sin in the other person for some ‘benefit’
+#3 Excusing a major character weakness in the other person for some ‘benefit’

-For example, men, who are visually-oriented, are prone to excusing sin patterns like a lack of respect in their girlfriend because she’s physically attractive.
-Women, on the other hand, can overlook clear problems if a guy treats them well and doesn’t challenge them – even if he’s much less mature spiritually.
+For example, men who are visually oriented are prone to excusing sin patterns like a lack of respect from their girlfriends because she’s physically attractive.
+(On the other hand, some men dismiss physical attraction altogether or aren’t sure how to weigh the relative roles of physical appearance and godly character.)
+Women, on the other hand, might overlook clear problems if a guy treats them well and doesn’t challenge them – even if he’s much less mature spiritually.
 In either case, one person is excusing sin and neglecting something God says is important.
-This leads to increasing blindness, and an inability to help each other reflect the holiness that will honor God and set us free (see John 8:32).
+This leads to increasing blindness and an inability to help each other reflect the holiness that will honor God and set us free (see John 8.32” data-version=”esv” data-purpose=”bible-reference”>John 8:32).

 I’m not suggesting that you pin down your views on the millennium on your first date.
 (It’s probably okay to let that one go forever, actually.)
 But Christians can vary with respect to their theology in ways that make marriage difficult.
 For example, if one of you places a huge emphasis on God’s sovereignty in all of life while the other stresses our responsibility and choice, that can lead to real conflict down the line, especially when life gets tough.
 Similar if one of you is very particular about theology and doctrine while the other is rather laissez-faire.